darshands2007/calculator/README.md

 A simple and stylish calculator built with HTML, CSS, and JavaScript.
 This web-based calculator allows users to perform basic arithmetic operations, including addition, subtraction, multiplication, and division.
 It also features a clean and responsive design.

+## Demo
+The demo of the website can be seen in [Demo Calculator](https://calculatorbydarshan.tiiny.site/)

 ## Features

 - **Clear display**: Shows the input and result clearly on the screen.